In the previous chapter we introduced a simple Web 1.0-style hypermedia application to manage contacts. Our application

 As a final observation, consider the last aspect of a hyperlink: it replaces the entire screen when a user clicks on it.

 It turns out that this technical detail is the primary culprit for poor user experience in Web 1.0 Applications.
-A full page refresh can cause a flash of unstyled content, it destroys the scroll state of the user by scrolling to the top of the page, and so forth.
+A full page refresh can cause a flash of unstyled content, where content "jumps" on the screen as it transitions from its initial to its styled final form.
+It also destroys the scroll state of the user by scrolling to the top of the page, removes focus from a focused element and so forth.

 This gives us our fourth, final and perhaps most important opportunity to generalize HTML: